62 million smokers and vaping enthusiasts reached since 2015!

 What are the effects of THC-JD?

-Unfortunately, there’s no scientific research into the effects of THC-JD, including potential medicinal properties.
+Unfortunately, there’s no scientific research into the recreational effects of THC-JD.
 We do know that consuming it will get you high.
 As with other psychoactive cannabinoids, users can expect feelings of euphoria, relaxation, or sedation.

 Since THC-JD only seems to be offered in cannabinoid blends, you’ll experience its effects in combination with the effects of whatever it’s mixed with.

-THC-JD has the potential to be a potent cannabinoid, so it’s best to begin with a small dose; for example, a couple of puffs of your vape, or a quarter of a gummy.
+THC-JD has the potential to be a potent cannabinoid, so if you do come across it, begin with a small dose.
+Ideally, a couple of puffs of your vape, or a quarter of a THC-JD gummy.
 Wait for the effects to settle in and see how you respond.
 Then, go ahead and consume more if your experience is milder than desired.

 If THC-JD is as potent as claimed, you’ll likely encounter side effects.
 Be on the lookout for anxiety, dry mouth or eyes, and others closely linked to cannabis consumption.